-6.00 Care Coordination Domain Care Management, ACH Client, Family and Agency Rights and Responsibilities Effective January 31, 2018 Revision Dates 1-2020, 4-2022 Documents Reference OCOK Provider Manual, ACH Child and Family Services Policy - Client Rights and Responsibilities Information Provided, CareMatch, Texas Provider Gateway, COA NET 4.02
+6.00 Care Coordination Domain Care Management, ACH Client, Family and Agency Rights and Responsibilities Effective January 31, 2018 Revision Dates 1-2020, 4-2022 Documents Reference • • Services Policy - Client Rights and tch, Texas Provider Gateway, COA

 ACH Child and Family Services informs all persons served, or their designated legal representatives, of their rights and responsibilities at initiation of services.
 ACH Child and Family Services will provide all clients with equitable treatment as well as sufficient information to make an informed consent about services provided by ACH Child and Family Services.